Articles of Association for Kongsberg Gruppen ASA

 This is an English office translation of the original Norwegian version of this document.
 In case of discrepancy between the Norwegian language original text and the English language translation, the Norwegian text shall prevail.

-Most recently revised by the Extraordinary General Meeting on 2 November 2018
+Most recently revised in light of resolution at the Annual General Meeting on 6 May 2021

 §1 The name of the Company is Kongsberg Gruppen ASA.
 The Company is a public company.